-Ceylon Tea is the premier quality tea in the world tea market for last many decades.
-It superiority brings by the excellent cultivation and production practices and natured and nourished by the fantastic climate conditions.
+Ceylon Tea is the premier quality tea in the world tea market for the last many decades.
+Its superiority brings by the excellent cultivation and production practices and natured and nourished by the fantastic climate conditions.
 The flavor and the color bring along with the two chemical compositions that blend in excellent proportion radiating magnificent aroma around the tea processing plants.
-During my recent visit to Ahinsa Tea at the base of the Sinharaja National Park gave me a fantastic feeling an also it brings to light the conscious effort that Prof Piyasena Abegunawardana has made during the last ten years to maintain chemical-free teacup for current and future generation.
+During my recent visit to Ahinsa Tea at the base of the Sinharaja National Park gave me a fantastic feeling and also it brings to light the conscious effort that Prof Piyasena Abegunawardana has made during the last ten years to maintain chemical-free teacup for current and future generation.
 This visit reinvigorated my old University notes on tea production and manufacturing at Uduwela Tea Estate.
-It brings my attention not only the clean tea production process but also the immense contribution for the ongoing demand for healthy foods and drinks for a generation.
+It brings my attention not only to the clean tea production process but also the immense contribution to the ongoing demand for healthy foods and drinks for a generation.
 I determined to write this review to salute the founder of Ahinsa Tea for his unstinting effort to establish such a wonderful product unit during the last ten years.

-Picture 1.
 Excellent cropping system adopting the green technology of natural shade cover, grass terraces preventing erosion, space planting and weed control insect repellent nim trees (Komba) and many more in the Ahinsa tea plantation.

 Picture 2.
 The correct withering of tea leaves is an integral part of quality tea manufacturing.
 The slow phase air circulation and agitation on withering benches is the best system for quality tea.